RayBB/openlibrary-docs/Deployment-Guide.md

 5. Exit the docker container `exit`
 6. Restart the container `docker restart openlibrary_web_1`
 7. Test that the fix is live
+8. Add "Patch Deployed" label to the PR

 ## Setup stuff